grace0925/blockchain-research/DecentralizedIdentifiers.md

 ## Design Goal
 - Eliminate the need for centralized authorities or single point failure in identifier management.
-- Fuve both human and non-human entities the power to directly control their digital identifiers without the need to rely on external authorities.
+- Give both human and non-human entities the power to directly control their digital identifiers without the need to rely on external authorities.
 Each entity controls own privacy.
 - Proof based.

 ## Data Model